gusye1234/nano-graphrag/readme.md

 ## Issues

 - `nano-graphrag` didn't implement the `covariates` feature of `GraphRAG`
 - `nano-graphrag` implements the global search different from the original.
-The original use a map-reduce-like style to fill all the communities into context, while `nano-graphrag` only use the top-K important and central communites (use `QueryParam.global_max_conside_community` to control, default to 512 communities).
+The original use a map-reduce-like style to fill all the communities into context, while `nano-graphrag` only use the top-K important and central communites (use `QueryParam.global_max_consider_community` to control, default to 512 communities).